calmm-js/partial.lenses/README.md

 the array.

-Now, in partial lenses, the idea is that in case the input does not match the expectation of the operation, then the input is treated as being `undefined`.
+Now, in partial lenses, the idea is that in case the input does not match the expectation of an optic, then the input is treated as being `undefined`, which is the equivalent of non-existent: reading through the optic gives `undefined` and writing through the optic replaces the focus with the written value.
 This makes the optics in this library partial.

 Making all optics partial has a number of consequences.
 For one thing, it can potentially hide bugs: an incorrectly specified optic treats the input as `undefined` and may seem to work without raising an error.
-We have not found this to be an issue in practice.
+We have not found this to be a major source of bugs in practice.
 However, partiality also has a number of benefits.
 In particular, it allows optics to seamlessly support both insertion and removal.
 It also allows to reduce the number of necessary abstractions and it tends to make compositions of optics more concise with fewer required parts, which both help to avoid bugs.

 #### On immutability